Invest now, Party Later, Spend Never

 19 February 2020

-The ever-long queue to The Bridge, Oxford The ever-long queue to The Bridge, a popular west Oxford club
+The ever-long queue to The Bridge, a popular west Oxford club

 There are few more hated in the online world of Oxford University than ticket scalpers.
 Hustlers purchase tickets for Oxford's most popular clubs and resell them at exorbitant prices to coveting students.
 Why have the original vendors, the clubs, not put a stop to this behaviour in the example of popular plays, music concerts, and sports matches?
 Simply – they are incentivised not to do so.
 The theory stems from three curious aspects of microeconomics: market efficiency, the principal-agent problem, and behavioural economics.